wwt/docker-foundations/docker-commands/4_part-iv-run-docker-containers.md

 ### Creater a Docker Container With a Mapped Volume

-Create a new directory and file on your computer with VIM
+Create a new directory and file on your computer with VIM:

 ```
 mkdir my_file